 Productivity 1000 PLC P1-RX Remote IO Base Hardware

-Select the P1-RX for the CPU unit and then add up to 8 modules to the remote base unit.
+Select the P1-RX for the CPU unit and add up to 8 modules to the remote base unit.

 The Ethernet RJ45 communication cable can be a crossover or straight through.
-Either one will work between the PLC P1-550 Remote IO port and the P1-RX remote slave module.
+Either will work between the PLC P1-550 Remote IO port and the P1-RX remote slave module.

 Watch on YouTube: Productivity 1000 PLC P1 RX Remote IO Base Hardware